-Ovarian cancer is a type of carcinoma that causes one or more tumours to develop in the ovaries.
+Ovarian cancer is a type of carcinomacancer arising from tissues that line organs that causes one or more tumours to develop in the ovaries.
 The ovaries are a pair of small, walnut shaped organs that are responsible for the release of eggs (ovum) during the female reproductive cycle.
 In general, ovarian cancers are broadly classified into one of three categories depending on the type of cells they develop from – epithelial, germ-cell or stromal-cell.

 Stromal-cell ovarian cancer is a rare subtype of this disease that originate in stromal cells.
 In the ovaries, these cells are connective tissue cells that also produce the female sex hormones oestrogen (has various roles in the body, including maintaining puberty and strengthening bones) and progesterone (regulates menstruation and supports pregnancy).